My finances, my projects, my life

 After all of this, you still need to find a buyer.
 But before you start searching, let’s have a look at some of the different ways you can sell your car.

 • A dealership or a garage will generally buy your used car at an attractive price.
 You will probably get an even better offer if you trade it in for a new car from the same dealership.
-Beyond the obvious financial benefits, they will also take care of all the paperwork, meaning you get a fair price and save yourself a great deal of headache.
+Even if the trade-in price is likely to be less attractive than selling to a private individual, you save yourself from having to go through procedures that are not always enjoyable.

 • Although the practice is not as common in Luxembourg as in neighbouring countries, some garages or repair shops will sell your car on consignment in exchange for a commission.
 Generally, this service will also include all of the paperwork.

 • Used car websites are also a good way of selling your vehicle.
-To increase your chances of finding a buyer, make sure you post high-quality photos and provide a clear description with all of the key information.
+Remember to wash your vehicle (inside and out), put up some nice photos and include all the necessary information in the description (model, age, mileage, equipment, features, etc.) to increase your chances of being contacted.
 Two of the main websites for this are www.luxauto.lu and www.autoscout24.lu.

 Of course, it’s even easier if you already know someone who wants to buy your car.
-Just make sure that you do everything by the book to avoid disagreements if problems arise later on.
+You can get the word of mouth going, but just make sure that you do everything by the book to avoid disagreements if problems arise later on.

 How much to charge